-The Metropolis of Tokyo • per cent.
-Bonds due • Issue Price • per cent.
+The Metropolis of Tokyo U.S.\$1,000,000,000 1.125 per cent.
+Bonds due 2026 Issue Price 99.956 per cent.

-The above Bonds (the "Bonds") will mature on $\bullet$ and may be redeemed earlier at the option of The Metropolis of Tokyo (the "Metropolis" or "Tokyo") only in the event that certain Japanese taxes are imposed on payments in respect of the Bonds, as set out in Condition 5 of the terms and conditions of the Bonds (the "Conditions", and each condition set out in the Conditions being a "Condition").
-Interest on the Bonds will accrue at the rate of $\bullet$ per cent. per annum from and including $\bullet$ and be payable semi-annually in arrear on $\bullet$ and $\bullet$ in each year commencing on $\bullet$ .
+The above Bonds (the "Bonds") will mature on 20 May, 2026 and may be redeemed earlier at the option of The Metropolis of Tokyo (the "Metropolis" or "Tokyo") only in the event that certain Japanese taxes are imposed on payments in respect of the Bonds, as set out in Condition 5 of the terms and conditions of the Bonds (the "Conditions", and each condition set out in the Conditions being a "Condition").
+Interest on the Bonds will accrue at the rate of 1.125 per cent. per annum from and including 20 May, 2021 and be payable semi-annually in arrear on 20 May and 20 November in each year commencing on 20 November, 2021.

 Application has been made to the Financial Conduct Authority (the "FCA") under the Financial Services and Markets Act 2000 (the "FSMA") for the Bonds to be admitted to the official list of the FCA (the "Official List") and to the London Stock Exchange plc (the "London Stock Exchange") for such Bonds to be admitted to trading on the London Stock Exchange's Main Market (the "Main Market").
 References in this Offering Circular to securities being "listed" (and all related references) shall mean that such securities have been admitted to trading on the Main Market and have been admitted to the Official List.
 For the purposes of such application, the Metropolis is an exempt issuer pursuant to Article 1(2) of Regulation (EU) 2017/1129 as it forms part of the domestic law of the United Kingdom by virtue of the European Union (Withdrawal) Act 2018 ("EUWA") (as amended, the "UK Prospectus Regulation").
-Accordingly, this Offering Circular has not been reviewed as a prospectus by any other competent authority under the UK Prospectus Regulation.
-Application is also being made to Tokyo Stock Exchange, Inc. (the "Tokyo Stock Exchange") for the Bonds to be listed on the TOKYO PRO-BOND Market").
+Accordingly, this Offering Circular has not been reviewed or approved by the FCA and has not been approved as a prospectus by any other competent authority under the UK Prospectus Regulation.
+Application is also being made to Tokyo Stock Exchange, Inc. (the "Tokyo Stock Exchange") for the Bonds to be listed on the TOKYO PROBOND Market of the Tokyo Stock Exchange (the "TOKYO PROBOND Market").

-It is expected that the Bonds will be assigned a credit rating of • by S&P Global Ratings Japan Inc. ("S&P").
+It is expected that the Bonds will be assigned a credit rating of A+ by S&P Global Ratings Japan Inc. ("S&P").
 A security rating is not a recommendation to buy, sell or hold securities and may be subject to suspension, change or withdrawal at any time by the assigning rating agency.
-The Metropolis has been assigned (i) • foreign currency long-term issuer rating and (ii) • local currency long-term issuer rating by S&P. The security rating applicable to the Bonds will not necessarily always reflect that applicable to the Metropolis.
-The credit rating referred to above will be and the issuer ratings referred to above have been issued by S&P, which is not established in the European Union or in the United Kingdom and is not registered under Regulation (EU) No 1060/2009, as amended (the "CRA Regulation") or Regulation (EU) No 1060/2009 on credit rating gencies as it forms part of the domestic law of the United Kingdom by virtue of the EUWA (the "UK CRA Regulation") but such credit rating will be and such issuer ratings have been endorsed by S&P Global Ratings Europe Limited ("S&P Europe"), which is an entity established in the European Union and registered under the CRA Regulation, and S&P Global Ratings UK Limited ("S&P UK"), which is an entity established in the United Kingdom and registered under the UK CRA Regulation.
+The Metropolis has been assigned (i) A+ foreign currency long-term issuer rating and (ii) A+ local currency long-term issuer rating by S&P. The security rating applicable to the Bonds will not necessarily always reflect that applicable to the Metropolis.
+The credit rating referred to above will be and the issuer ratings referred to above have been issued by S&P, which is not established in the European Union or in the United Kingdom and is not registered under Regulation (EU) No 1060/2009, as amended (the "CRA Regulation") or Regulation (EU) No 1060/2009 on credit rating agencies as it forms part of the domestic law of the United Kingdom by virtue of the EUWA (the "UK CRA Regulation") but such credit rating will be and such issuer ratings have been endorsed by S&P Global Ratings Europe Limited ("S&P Europe"), which is an entity established in the European Union and registered under the CRA Regulation, and S&P Global Ratings UK Limited ("S&P UK"), which is an entity established in the United Kingdom and registered under the UK CRA Regulation.